 What is cheese?

-Discover our full range of health benefit guides or check out some of our best cheese recipes, from cheese, oat and spring onion soda bread to tandoori paneer skewers with mango salsa.
+Discover our full range of health benefit guides or check out some of our best cheese recipes, from cheese, oat & spring onion soda bread to tandoori paneer skewers with mango salsa.

 1. Gouda

-A traditional washed-curd cheese made from cow’s milk and brined before ripening, gouda is instantly recognised by its signature holes that are formed by gasses released during fermentation.
+A traditional washed-curd cheese made from cow’s milk and brined before ripening, gouda is recognisable by its signature holes that are formed by gasses released during fermentation.

-Being a semi-hard cheese, gouda is especially rich in the mineral calcium and an exceptionally good source of vitamin K2, nutrients needed for healthy bones and teeth.
+Being a semi-hard cheese, gouda is especially rich in calcium, and an exceptionally good source of vitamin K2, nutrients needed for healthy bones and teeth.
 It’s also a source of compounds that inhibit the angiotensin-converting enzyme (ACE) by relaxing veins and arteries with the potential to help lower blood pressure.

 Gouda contains antioxidants that appear to protect the cardiovascular system from the effects of high levels of salt; this is especially relevant for those who are salt-sensitive.